What jobs can you do with an electronic engineering degree?

 - Utilities industry

-- Electronics is now an important part of the automotive industry, for example for engine control units, dashboard indicators, air-conditioning, safety systems, braking systems and infotainment systems.
+Electronics is now an important part of the automotive industry and there is a big call for power electronics skills.
+Electronic engineers will work on a variety of systems including engine control units, dashboard indicators, air conditioning, safety systems, braking systems and infotainment systems.
+Their skills set is also needed for the development of autonomous, connected and electrified (ACE) vehicles.

-- Pamela Wilson, engineering engagement manager at BAE Systems, states that, in the defence industry, 'electronic engineers optimise hardware and software design concepts, develop sophisticated design processes and test complex products to ensure the equipment is fit for the air, sea or land operating environments.
-Activities could include: assessment of equipment behaviour, fault diagnosis, assessment of new technologies and components, simulation and modelling, and data analysis.'
+'Electronic engineers in the defence industry optimise hardware and software design concepts, develop sophisticated design processes and test complex products to ensure the equipment is fit for air, sea or land operating environments.
+Activities could include: circuit design, assessment of equipment behaviour, fault diagnosis, assessment of new technologies and components, simulation and modelling, and data analysis.'

-- In the electronics sector you could work in roles such as design engineering (designing a product or component prior to launch) or applications engineering (supporting a product for its entire life).
+A graduate electronic engineer in the electronics sector could work in roles such as design engineering (designing a product or component prior to launch) or applications engineering (supporting a product for its entire life).
+They may work with chips, integrated circuits, components such as capacitors and resistors, and devices that use electricity as part of their source of power.

-In a related vein, electronic engineers are often welcome to apply to technical roles in the IT industry – don’t assume that only computer scientists or software engineers are sought.
+Electronic engineering graduates are often welcome to apply for technical roles in the IT industry.
+Don't assume that only computer scientists or software engineers are sought.

 Non-engineering jobs for electronic engineering graduates

-If you’re keen to explore career paths outside engineering, start by reading What can I do with an engineering degree, apart from being an engineer? for ideas of non-engineering careers that relate to the engineering sector.
-You can then explore your options further at targetjobs.co.uk.
+If you’re keen to explore career paths outside engineering, start by reading What can I do with an engineering degree, apart from being an engineer?.
+You can remain in the engineering industry but take on a more commercial role.
+Most engineering employers recruit graduates for roles in HR, finance and supply chain, to name just a few.

-In particular, you might like to consider options such as consulting, law (eg intellectual property law), financial services, sales and pre-sales, IT and education, which are areas in which you can put your analytical skills and high levels of numeracy to good use.
+Or if you'd like to take a completely new career direction, there are plenty of options.
+In particular, you might like to consider options such as consulting, law (eg intellectual property law), financial services, sales and pre-sales, education, which are areas in which you can put your analytical skills and high levels of numeracy to good use.
+You could also put your background to good use in careers such as science journalism or technical publishing.